-Simple butter cookies are a tried and true recipe for using up those dried candy caps, and David Arora even shares a recipe for them in his excellent book All That the Rain Promises and More (get yourself a copy if you don’t have one, it’s a good, portable reference for when you can’t bring the larger book along).
+With their delicious aroma of and taste of maple syrup, simple butter cookies are a tried and true recipe for dried candy caps.
+David Arora even shares a recipe for them in his excellent book All That the Rain Promises and More.

 This is probably the easiest candy cap cookie recipe out there, and you can vary it all kinds of different ways.
-The basic recipe uses blanched almond flour to keep them white and resemble the classic sugar cookie most candy cap afficionados will be familiar with, but you can use any nut or seed meal here, or another alternative flour along the same lines, such as coconut.
-Another one of my other favorites to use for this is hazelnut meal.
-The finer the nut flour, the more the cookies seem to puff from the egg.
-Nut meals that include pieces of the brown covering on the nut seem to puff a bit less, for what it’s worth.
+The basic recipe uses blanched almond flour to keep them white and resemble the classic sugar cookie most candy cap afficionados will be familiar with, but you can use any nut or seed meal here.

 Get creative with shapes

-A pastry chef’s secret.
-I’ll admit that it doesn’t make as much of a difference as typical flour-based cookies, but it does help.
-With candy caps, a little extra resting time will help the dough be more manageable and less sticky, and also gives the candy caps a headstart to let their aroma permeate the dough, giving you the most maple-y of maple tasting cookies.
+Resting will help the dough be more manageable and less sticky, and also gives the candy caps a head start to let their aroma permeate the dough, giving you the most maple flavor.

 - 1 large egg whites